Rawangamall/Order-Dispatching/README.md

 It includes a user dashboard with different roles (currently: Admin-dispatcher) and a website specifically for drivers.

 ## Features

-1. **Automated Assignment:** When orders are received, they are automatically assigned to the most suitable driver based on their location and workload.
+1. **Automated Assignment:** When orders are received in Real Time, they are automatically assigned to the most suitable driver based on their location and workload.
 The system selects the driver with the least number of assigned orders, considering a maximum of 2 orders as the threshold for being busy.

 2. **Reassignment Cases:**
    - Case 1: If all matched drivers are busy, the system reassigns the order to another available driver.